-Section 10.19. - Treasurer.
+Section 12.17 - Treasurer.

 There shall be a Town Treasurer who shall be an Administrative Appointment of the First Selectman for a term of two (2) years or until the next Town election.
-The Treasurer shall be experienced in the financial field and should have formal accounting education and training.
-He should be knowledgeable in investment bankings.
+The Town Treasurer shall be experienced in the financial field and should have formal accounting education and training.
+The Town Treasurer should be knowledgeable in investment banking.
 The Town Treasurer shall receive all monies belonging to the Town, pay such monies out on order of the proper authority and sign all Town checks.
-The Treasurer, who shall also serve as Agent of the Town Deposit Fund, shall have all the powers and duties ordered by the Connecticut General Statutes and such other duties as may be prescribed by the Board of Selectmen.
+The Town Treasurer, who shall also serve as Agent of the Town Deposit Fund, shall have all the powers and duties ordered by the Connecticut General Statutes and such other duties as may be prescribed by the Board of Selectmen.
 The Town Treasurer shall be responsible for the proper investment of Town funds and shall not affix his signature to any checks unless the expenditure represented thereby has been legally incurred.
-The Treasurer shall receive, hold and invest any funds of the Town, including securities and other intangibles for which other provisions have not been made by the terms of a gift creating such a fund.
+The Town Treasurer shall receive, hold and invest any funds of the Town, including securities and other intangibles for which other provisions have not been made by the terms of a gift creating such a fund.
 The Treasurer shall accurately keep the records required by law.
 The Town Treasurer may not also hold the position of Finance Director.

-The First Selectman may appoint an Assistant Treasurer, who, having taken the oath provided for Town Treasurer, shall, in the absence or disability of the Town Treasurer, perform all his duties.
+The First Selectman may appoint an Assistant Town Treasurer, who, having taken the oath provided for Town Treasurer, shall, in the absence or disability of the Town Treasurer, perform all his duties.
 The Treasurer and Assistant Town Treasurer shall give bond to the Town, in accordance with Section 17.4 of this Charter or Connecticut General Statutes as they apply, in such sum as such appointing authority orders with surety to their acceptance, conditioned for the faithful performance of the duties of his office.

-Section 10.20. - Zoning Board of Appeals.
+Section 12.18 - Zoning Board of Appeals.